Local non-Bayesian social learning with stubborn agents: Related work

-From an analytical perspective, our approach of analyzing beliefs by studying random walks is not new.
-Perhaps the most obvious example is the classical deGroot model \cite{degroot1974reaching}, in which agent $i$ updates its (scalar) belief as $\theta_t(i) = \sum_j \theta_{t-1}(j) W(j,i)$ for some column-stochastic matrix $W$.
-Collecting beliefs in vector form yields $\theta_t = \theta_{t-1} W = \cdots = \theta_0 W^t$, where $\theta_0$ is the vector of initial beliefs.
-From here, it is clear that beliefs relate closely to random walks, since the $i$-th column of $W^t$ gives the distribution of a $t$-step random walk from $i$ on the weighted graph defined by $W$.
+From an analytical perspective, our approach of analyzing estimates by studying random walks is similar to the deGroot model \cite{degroot1974reaching}.
+Here the estimate vector $\theta_t = \{ \theta_t(i) \}_i$ is updated as $\theta_t = \theta_{t-1} W$ for some column-stochastic matrix $W$.
+Hence, $\theta_t = \theta_0 W^t$, so $i$'s belief is determined by the distribution of a $t$-step random walk from $i$.
 This observation has been exploited in the literature; see the surveys \cite[Section 3]{golub2017learning} and \cite[Section 4]{acemoglu2011opinion}, and the references therein.
 For example, assuming $W$ is irreducible and aperiodic, and therefore has a well-defined stationary distribution $\pi$, \cite{golub2010naive} establishes conditions for learning using the fact that $\theta_t(i) = \theta_0 W^t e_i^{\trans} \approx \theta_0 \pi^{\trans}\ \forall\ i$ when $t$ is large.
-Beyond the deGroot model and deGroot-like models such as ours, random walk interpretations have also been leveraged in Bayesian learning models.
-For example, \cite{rahimian2015learning} considers a model for which agents perform a Bayesian update using their own signal but using the prior of a randomly-chosen neighbor.
-Exchanging priors with neighbors yields a natural connection to random walks; assuming strong connectedness, the authors exploit the fact that the walk visits every agent infinitely often (i.o.) to derive conditions for learning.
+Roughly speaking, our model combines deGroot-like averaging with exogenous unbiased signals.
+As discussed, the averaging in our case exposes agents to biased beliefs (due to bots); the resulting tension between biased and unbiased information is a key feature in our model not present in deGroot's.
+Ours is arguably a richer model of platforms like Twitter, where there is a similar tension between legitimate news and bots.
+Beyond the deGroot model, agents in \cite{rahimian2015learning} perform Bayesian updates using the prior of a randomly-chosen neighbor, which yields a different connection to random walks; assuming strong connectedness, the authors exploit the fact that the walk visits every agent infinitely often (i.o.) to derive conditions for learning.

-Similar to \cite{jadbabaie2012non}, these works typically assume strong connectedness and long learning horizons so as to leverage properties such as stationary distributions and i.o.\ visits.
+Similar to \cite{jadbabaie2012non}, the papers of the previous paragraph typically assume strong connectedness and long learning horizons so as to leverage properties such as stationary distributions and i.o.\ visits.
 This is a fundamental distinction from our work.
-Indeed, even if we disregard stubborn agents, so that the random walk converges to a stationary distribution, it does \textit{not} converge within our local learning horizon.
-This is because, as shown in \cite{bordenave2018random}, the sparse DCM we consider has mixing time that exceeds
+Indeed, even if we disregard stubborn agents, the random walk converges to a stationary distribution, but it does \textit{not} converge within our local learning horizon.
+This is because, as shown in \cite{bordenave2018random}, the DCM we consider has mixing time that exceeds